Jarred-Sumner/atbuild/README.md

 There are two flavors of AtBuild.

 1. AtBuild Light: compatible with current JavaScript syntax
 2. AtBuild Full: a powerful JavaScript-based templating language for generating code.
-It's close to but not quite JavaScript, so you should write it in `.jsb` files instead.
+It's close to but not quite JavaScript, which is why it has it's own file extension: `.jsb`

 ### Atbuild Light